UPPMAX/programming_formalisms/docs/project/dream_design.md

 Do:

+- Set a timer of 10 minutes
+- Individually, take those 10 minutes to:
-- Read the text above from start to finish
+  - read the text above from start to finish.
+  - for yourself, answer the questions below
+  - for yourself, answer the discussion points below that

 Answer: